 - Temporary Orders - temporary orders on a modification can be implemented within days to several weeks depending upon the severity of the circumstances.
-A higher standard is required for modification under temporary orders so that the child’s situation is not modified in the short term and returned to the prior situation on the longer term.
+A higher standard is required for modification of child custody in Texas under temporary orders so that the child’s situation is not modified in the short term and returned to the prior situation on the longer term.

 - Final Orders - final orders normally take approximately 6 months or longer, depending on the analysis and evidence required to get to a final trial, and the county/court in which the case is prosecuted.

 A grandparent has standing to file an original suit if the grandparent has had possession of the child at least 6 months ending not more than 90 days before filing suit.
 In addition, a grandparent can file for managing conservator if (1) the order is necessary because the child’s present environment poses serious questions concerning the child’s health and welfare or (2) a parent, a managing conservator, or custodian consent.

 The Court Shall Order Reasonable Access to a Grandchild by a Grandparent If: